Onset of symmetry breaking by the functional RG method: Introduction

-A drawback of this scheme is its weakness of handling degrees of freedom whose dynamics, the dependence of the action on their coordinate, is weak.
+This scheme has two serious drawbacks.
+One is its weakness of handling degrees of freedom whose dynamics, the dependence of the action on their coordinate, is weak.
 In fact, the methods tracing the evolution of the Wilsonian action may fail because the loop or the perturbation expansions are not reliable for a degenerate action.
-The functional Legendre transformation, employed in the derivation of the effective action becomes singular and renders the effective action an unreliable tool for the study of an almost degenerate system.
+The functional Legendre transformation, employed in the derivation of the effective action becomes singular when it reaches the convexity limit and renders the effective action an unreliable tool for the study of an almost degenerate system.
 Note that the case of the degenerate action is more complicated than those of the usual strongly coupled situation because the integrand of the path integral is constant and all field configurations contribute with equal strength.
+Such a degeneracy poses a danger for any schemes, based either on the bare or the effective action because it renders the truncation of the functionals used far more difficult.

+There is yet another problem related to such a high degree of degeneracy.
+Like symmetry breaking, it appears in a discontinuous manner as the control parameter is changed.
+The physical system is approached along an artificial line of theories where we integrate the evolution equation.
+When the evolution equation develops nonintegrable singularity when the degeneracy is reached then the method fails.

 The prototype of degenerate systems is a condensate or the spontaneous breakdown of a symmetry.
 The mixed phase, observed for such a system for certain values of the order parameter, is based on the competition of two different orders and the position of the domain wall, separating such realizations represents a degenerate collective mode.
 When equilibrium concepts are applicable like for Euclidean Quantum Field Theory, then the Maxwell-cut renders the action strictly degenerate in some collective coordinate.
 The degeneracy opens the possibility that completely new degrees of freedom appear, such as the gas molecules in the liquid-vapor transition.
-The goal of this work is to investigate this problem in its simplest realization, in the framework of the scalar $\phi^4$ field theory in four dimensional Euclidean space-time by means of the reconstruction of the renormalized trajectory for the Wilsonian action, given in the local potential approximation by the Wegner-Houghton equation \cite{wh}.
+The goal of this work is to investigate this problem in its simplest realization, in the framework of the single component, scalar $\phi^4$ field theory in four dimensional Euclidean space-time by means of the reconstruction of the renormalized trajectory both for the Wilsonian action and for the effective action.